AlmasB/FXGL/README.md

 If you have a use case (feature) that FXGL doesn't cover, raise an issue, carefully describing the use case.

+## Showcase

+You can browse sample games (with screenshots) on the [FXGLGames](http://almasb.github.io/FXGLGames/) website.
+The source code is included.

 ## Basic Usage
 #### Java Example
 ```java